 Learn the hacking techniques used by the Internet’s most skilled professionals.
-CYBRScore Ethical Hacking Essentials, which includes 22 hands-on labs, will prepare you to exploit networks in the manner of an attacker in order to discover how protect the system from them, ensuring you’re ready to fill the role of an ethical hacker.
+This Ethical Hacking Essentials lab bundle, which includes 22 distinct, hands-on labs, will prepare you to exploit networks in the manner of an attacker in order to discover how protect the system from them, ensuring you’re ready to fill the role of an ethical hacker.

-This Lab Bundle is designed to align to EC-Council’s Certified Ethical Hacker certification — Course 2031, Certified Ethical Hacker (CEH) Training.
+This lab bundle is designed to align to the learning objectives found in EC-Council’s Certified Ethical Hacker certification — Course 2031, Certified Ethical Hacker (CEH) Training.